cuteegithub/todo-app/replit.md

-# TaskFlow - Mobile Task Management Application
+# Todo App - Mobile Task Management Application

 ## Overview

-TaskFlow is a mobile-first task management application built as part of a hackathon project.
+Todo App is a mobile-first task management application built as part of a hackathon project.
 The application provides a complete full-stack solution with demo authentication, full CRUD operations for tasks, and a responsive mobile interface optimized for touch interactions.
 Successfully completed with all hackathon requirements met.

 ## Recent Changes (July 24, 2025)